Saint-logo3.png

 Background

-Saint is on a mission to make any type of clothing accessible to everyone.
-They keep up with current fashion trends, providing clothes for any occasion.
-The quality is decent and their price point is low.
+Saint aims to make all types of clothing accessible to everyone.
+They stay up to date with current fashion trends, offering clothes for any occasion.
+The quality is decent, and their price point is affordable.

 The scope